geudrik/egregore/README.md

 ## Future Ideas

-- Work in harmony with an Async data backend to perpetually apply contexts to a stream of data / on a recurring basis
+- Work in harmony with an Async data backend to perpetually apply tags to a stream of data / on a recurring basis
-- Add additional fields to support workflows (eg when working with others, dont clobber others' work, state tracking, etc)
+- Add additional fields to support workflows (eg when working with others, don't clobber others' work, state tracking, etc)
 - Add field to handle visibilities (TLP levels)
-- Add ability to add links to other contexts (things contexts that are related to other contexts)
+- Add ability to add links to other tags (think tags that are related to other tags)